2020 Hendricks Head Race - Sailing Instructions

 9 TIME LIMIT

-- 9.1 If no boats finish the race within 60 minutes the race shall be abandoned.
+- 9.1 If no boats finish the race within 60 minutes the Race Committee may abandon the race.
 Any boat not yet finished 30 minutes after the first boat has finished shall be scored DNF without a hearing.
 This changes rules 35, A4 and A5.

-- 10.1 Protests shall be delivered to the race committee within 30 minutes after the signal boat docks.
-The protest time limit and a list of protests received will be posted on the notice board.
+- 10.1 The intent to protest and request for a protest form shall be delivered to the Race Committee within 30 minutes after the signal boat docks.
+A list of protests received will be posted on the notice board on the SYC kitchen door.
 Hearings will be held as soon as practicable after the race in a location specified on the notice board.

 - 11.1 3 races are scheduled for each race day.
 All scores will count.
 One race constitutes a series.